Some Results on Digital Segments and Balanced Words: Abstract

 The first row of the Christoffel matrix $\mathcal{A}_{a,b}$ is the lower Christoffel word $w_{a,b}$.
 Every subsequent row is obtained from the previous one by swapping a $01$ factor with $10$.
 The last row is the upper Christoffel word $W_{a,b}$.
 Actually, the rows are precisely the conjugates of $w_{a,b}$ and appear in lexicographic order.
 The rows are all distinct if and only if $w_{a,b}$ is primitive, i.e., $a$ and $b$ are coprime.

 \begin{definition} A word is \emph{circularly balanced} if all its conjugates (including the word itself) are balanced. \end{definition}

-\begin{proposition} A word is circularly balanced if and only if it is a conjugate of a Christoffel word, i.e., if and only if it is a row of a Christoffel matrix. \end{proposition}
+\begin{proposition}[see for instance~\cite{DBLP:journals/tcs/LucaL06a}] A word is circularly balanced if and only if it is a conjugate of a Christoffel word, i.e., if and only if it is a row of a Christoffel matrix. \end{proposition}

+So, the conjugates of the lower and upper Christoffel word with Parikh vector $(a,b)$, i.e., the circularly balanced words with Parikh vector $(a,b)$, are contained in the region $R(a,b)$ of the discrete plane whose contour is delimited by the lower and the upper Christoffel word with Parikh vector $(a,b)$ (Fig.~\ref{fig:stripe}).

-From a geometric point of view, however, \emph{every} balanced word with Parikh vector $(a,b)$ is a kind of digital approximation of the Euclidean segment from $(0,0)$ to $(a,b)$.
-Indeed, all these words are ``between'' the lower and the upper Christoffel words with Parikh vector $(a,b)$, as we will show below.
+From a geometric point of view, however, \emph{every} balanced word with Parikh vector $(a,b)$ is a digital approximation of the Euclidean segment from $(0,0)$ to $(a,b)$.
+Indeed, all these words encode paths that are contained in the region $R(a,b)$.
+A combinatorial proof of this fact is given in the next Proposition \ref{prop:dura}.